ShameekTheDev/goDocs/README.md

 <br>
 <h2>About</h2>
 <p>
-goDocs is a very simple **Open Source Documentation Website**.
+  goDocs is a very simple <b>Open Source Documentation Website</b>.
 It is already designed and is available in three color themes.
 You can also customize the theme.
 The project size is very less and is efficient.
 It is free of cost.
 </p>